riussi/riussi/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on opening up the digital assets world to all players
+- 🌱 I’m currently learning more about Rust (and modern >= C++17)
+- 👯 I’m looking to collaborate on bringing real-world assets to the digital world via tokenisation.
+- 🤔 I’m looking for help with hiring more Golang/microservices/Docker/K8S engineers.
+Only direct hires though, no room for agency fees.
+- 💬 Ask me about blockchains, DLT, microservices, observability, scaling teams
+- 📫 How to reach me: @Riussi on Twitter or on LinkedIn
+- ⚡ Fun fact: I have planted more than 2.5 million trees in my time (when I was working thru school in the forest industry)

 <!--
 **riussi/riussi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.